kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Dragonlfy documents adopters at <https://github.com/dragonflyoss/dragonfly/blob/main/ADOPTERS.md>.

-  **TODO for Dragonfly Team:** Not-blocking: The TOC reviewer suggests include the adoption level for each adopter, e.g. dev/trialing, prod, etc.
+  Non-blocking Suggestion: The TOC reviewer suggests include the adoption level for each adopter, e.g. dev/trialing, prod, etc.

-- [ ] **Used in appropriate capacity by at least 3 independent + indirect/direct adopters, (these are not required to be in the publicly documented list of adopters)**
+- [x] **Used in appropriate capacity by at least 3 independent + indirect/direct adopters, (these are not required to be in the publicly documented list of adopters)**

   <!-- (TOC Evaluation goes here) -->
   The project provided the TOC with a list of adopters for verification of use of the project at the level expected, i.e. production use for graduation, dev/test for incubation.